M22 Locust: Background

 A purpose-built airborne light tank was therefore required to replace the Tetrarch, but the decision was taken by the War Office not to produce the tank in Britain due to a lack of production capacity.
 Instead the American government was approached with a request that it produce a replacement for the Tetrarch.
 This request was made by the British Air Commission in Washington, D.C., with a proposal calling for a tank of between 9 MT and 10 MT to be developed, this being the maximum weight the War Office had decided could be carried by current glider technology.
 The proposed tank was to have a primary armament of a 37 mm main gun and secondary armament of a .30-06 Browning M1919A4, and a crew of three.
 The specification also called for a maximum speed of 40 mph and an operational radius of 200 mi.
-The turret and front of the hull were to have an armour thickness of between 40 mm and 50 mm, and the sides of the tank a thickness of 30 mm.
+The turret and front of the hull were to have an armor thickness of between 40 mm and 50 mm, and the sides of the tank a thickness of 30 mm.
 The United States Ordnance Department was given the task of developing the proposed tank, and in turn requested designs from three American companies: General Motors, J. Walter Christie and Marmon-Herrington.
 The design offered by Christie in mid-1941 was rejected as it failed to meet the specified size requirements, as was a modified design the company produced in November.
 At a conference in May 1941, the Ordnance Department chose the Marmon-Herrington design and requested that the company produce a prototype tank, which was completed in late 1941; it was designated the Light Tank T9 (Airborne) by the company and the Ordnance Department.